small-logo

 Education

-Ben received his J.D., cum laude, from Cornell Law School in 2014, where he was an Articles Editor of the Cornell Law Review and the Vice Chancellor of International Competition & Bench Editor of the Moot Court Board.
-He received his B.A., cum laude, from Northwestern University in 2011, and was both a Brady Scholar in Ethics and Civic Life and Kaplan Humanities Scholar.
+Ben received his J.D., cum laude, from Cornell Law School in 2014, where he was an Articles Editor of the Cornell Law Review and the Vice Chancellor of International Competitions & Bench Editor of the Moot Court Board.
+He received his B.A., cum laude, from Northwestern University in 2011, and was both a Brady Scholar in Ethics and Civic Life and a Kaplan Humanities Scholar.

 Admissions